 It is notable that the E-M10 II has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Both the E-M10 II and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M10 II and the Sony RX100 VI?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus OM-D E-M10 Mark II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.